-For the kitchen, I painted two coats on the frame (front and visible sides), drawers, and the front and back of each door.
-I do not paint inside the actual kitchen cabinets.
+For the kitchen, I painted two coats on the cabinet frame (front and visible sides).

 Once the two coats are applied, you will notice that the cabinets feel almost chalky.
-The top coat will fix that chalky feeling and create that durable surface needed on kitchen cabinets.
+The top coat will fix that chalky feeling and create the durable surface you want for kitchen cabinets.

 *The Cabinet Transformations Paint Kit includes a glaze that can be applied for an antique look.
 I have never used the glaze, however, if you are looking for the weathered/antique look, you will apply the glaze after the bond coat.

 4 | Matte Top Coat Application (one coat)